ocean-tracking-network/biologging_standardization/templates/fields/sensorManufacturer.md

+## Field Name
-# Sensor manufacturer
+Sensor manufacturer

 ## Definition
-Name of the manufacturer of the sensor
+Name of the manufacturer of the sensor (may or may not be the same as the instrument manufacturer).

 ## Format
-string, eg. “Valeport”
+string, e.g. “Valeport”

 ## Similar Terms
 |Term|Definition URL|Source Vocabulary Publisher/Creator|